zanetaGie/Portfolio/README.md

 * DevTools.
 * Using IntelliJ IDEA to automate tests.
 * Knowledge of the TestNG framework.
-* Finding CSS Selectors and xPaths.
+* Finding xPaths and CSS Selectors.
 * Basics of Postgre SQL.
 * Knowledge of the ISTQB syllabus content.
 * Knowledge of MS Office (Word, Excel, PowerPoint).